Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Adam Duvall At The Plate

-- In 37.3% of his games this season, Duvall has driven in at least one run.
-In seven of those games (11.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- Duvall has driven in a run in 23 games this season (38.3%), including eight games with more than one RBI (13.3%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 40.7% of his games this season, with more than one run scored in 5.1%.
+- He has scored in 25 games this year (41.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.